 Bitcoin explained simply: everything you need to know

-From wallets to the blockchain, exchanges to valuation, here we explain Bitcoin in simple terms
+From wallets to the blockchain, exchanges to valuation, we explain Bitcoin in simple terms

 Blockchain, cryptocurrencies, decentralisation, HODL, whales, block explorers, cold wallets, tokenisation, pump and dumps.
-If all of these words just made you break into a cold sweat, you’re not alone.
-The crypto world dreams of playing an essential role in the global economy – offering an alternative to dollars and pounds.
-Alas, for many, this industry can feel impossible to understand because of how technical it is.
-Read on for Bitcoin explained simply – demystifying the world’s biggest cryptocurrency.
+If all these words made you break into a cold sweat, you’re not alone.
+The crypto world dreams of playing an essential role in the global economy – offering an alternative to dollars and pounds – but alas, for many, the industry can feel impossible to understand because it’s so technical.
+Read on to find Bitcoin explained simply – demystifying the world’s biggest cryptocurrency.

 What is Bitcoin in simple terms?
-Basically, Bitcoin is a digital currency that has been invented without a central bank.
-Whereas the Federal Reserve is responsible for America’s monetary system, Bitcoin doesn’t have a single person or organisation in charge.
+Basically, Bitcoin is a digital currency that has been created without the intervention of a central bank.
+While the Federal Reserve is responsible for America’s monetary system, Bitcoin doesn’t have a single person or organisation in charge.

 To understand the reason for this, it’s worth looking at why Bitcoin was created.
 In 2008, a person using the pseudonym Satoshi Nakamoto wrote a white paper setting out their vision for the cryptocurrency.
 They imagined a world where people could make electronic payments to one another without using a bank or PayPal.
 (Do remember that this was in the immediate aftermath of a global economic crisis that was largely caused by deregulation in the financial sector.)

 Just how many Bitcoins are there?
 Well in easy, simple words, ever since Bitcoin went live in January 2009, the total supply has been capped at 21 million.
-At the time of writing, more than 18.2 million of them have already been mined.
-Quick maths will tell you there are about 3 million yet to discover – and in the coming years it’s going to get harder and harder to find them.
-Estimates suggest the final Bitcoin will be mined in 2140, some 120 years from now.
+At the time of writing, more than 18.8 million of them have already been mined.
+Quick maths will tell you there are roughly 2.2 million yet to discover – and in the coming years, it’s going to get harder and harder to find them.
+Estimates suggest the final bitcoin will be mined in 2140, around 120 years from now.

 Fans of Bitcoin argue that this is a refreshing change from what many central banks do: effectively print more money.
 This measure, known as quantitative easing, often results in inflation, meaning things just end up getting more expensive.
-By having a fixed supply, proponents claim that Bitcoin manages to achieve digital scarcity – and this makes every coin more valuable as a result.
+By having a fixed supply, proponents claim that Bitcoin manages to achieve digital scarcity – and that makes every coin more valuable as a result.
 For a real-world example, just look at what’s been happening with the coronavirus.
 Demand for hand sanitiser exploded at the start of the pandemic but the supply remained the same.
 Because of this, prices went up, making hand sanitiser worth more.

-Before we move on, just a quick word about that supply of 18.2 million Bitcoin that’s supposedly in circulation at the moment.
+Before we move on, just a quick word about that supply of 18.8 million Bitcoins that’s supposedly in circulation at the moment.
 Although it’s true that they have all been mined, the number of Bitcoins still active is likely to be a lot lower than this.
-A couple of years ago, one estimate suggested 4 million BTC has already been lost for ever – and on top of that, another 2 million had been stolen.
+A couple of years ago, one estimate suggested 4 m BTC has already been lost for ever – and on top of that, another two million had been stolen.
 This would mean that a third of the mined supply is gone.
 Scarce indeed.